 Angkor Wat was the first temple we saw, at stupid o’clock in the morning.
-I wasn’t convinced by mum’s idea to get up at like 4 o’clock in the morning but it was so cool to drive through the night in a Tuk Tuk and when the sun rose I couldn’t believe my eyes.
+I wasn’t convinced by mum’s idea to get up at like 4 o’clock in the morning but it was so cool to drive through the dark in a Tuk Tuk and when the sun rose I couldn’t believe my eyes.
 It was like something out of a movie.
 I hate it that she’s always right.

 We walked past a lake covered in lilies that were opening up as we went by – thanks to Mother Nature’s wizardry.
 Inside the temple, monks were offering blessings and we had cool red bracelets given to us that we have to wear until they fall off for luck.

 There were also these super long, columned hallways filled with amazing Bas Reliefs (wall carvings) that stretched forever.

 There were carvings of Hindu heavens and hells, epic battles, elephants and turtles, and gods like Vishnu and Ravana, who was the king of the giants and had like 20 heads and a gazillion arms.
 I reckon that dude was a bit greedy in the limb department.
 And of course, there was my favourite Hindu God who I’ve read about in the Ramayana, Hanuman, and his army of awesome magic monkeys.

 We had to ride a Tuk Tuk across this epic bridge lined with statues of demons and gods to get to Angkor and The Bayon.
 I could have stayed on it checking out the statues’ faces all day, because every single one was different and kind of gruesome.
 I like that in a statue.